 By Comfort Matters Dementia Care Education

 Standard 1.
-Organization staff-medical care providers
+Expectations of organization staff-medical care providers*

-Organization staff and medical care providers attain and employ the Comfort Matters competencies for their job roles.
-Competencies include knowledges, skills, and abilities based on “know the person,” “meaning of comfort,” and “staff empowerment”– key concepts in Comfort Matters.
+- Organization staff and medical care providers attain and employ the Comfort Matters competencies for their job roles.
+Competencies include knowledges, skills, and abilities based on “know the person,” “meaning of comfort,” and “staff empowerment”—key concepts in Comfort Matters.
 Example competencies are:

 - Describe the connection between staff actions and their positive or negative impact on the environment of the person with dementia.